190101101/190101101/README.md

   know how to optimize queries and project performance.
 </p>
 <p>
-  I always adhere to all MVC / SOLID / PSR coding standards where possible.
+  I always adhere to all MVC / SOLID etc... coding standards where possible.
 I love working with various APIs, parsers, big data, interesting architectural solutions.
 </p>